mattoslmp/kaiju-run-parser/README.md

-# kaiju-run-parser (run_kaiju2-phyloseq.py)
+# kaiju2-data-parser

-* This takes a directory with all fasta scaffolds (Ex: All-assemblies) generates from Spades and performed all steps of kaiju classification (http://kaiju.binf.ku.dk/)
 - Put all your scaffolds.fasta (from MetaSpades) in the directory (All-assemblies), localization where will stay the script: run_kaiju2-phyloseq.py.
   Example: All_assembly/run_kaiju2-phyloseq.py
+- run_kaiju2-phyloseq.py takes all fasta scaffolds (Ex: All-assemblies) generates from Spades and performed all steps of kaiju classification (https://github.com/bioinformatics-centre/kaiju)
-- kaiju-run-parser output: kaiju classification: files summary, OTU and Tax tables format to be imported into Phyloseq (R-software).
+- kaiju-run-parser output:

+**kaiju files summary, OTU and Taxonomy tables format to be imported into R (Ex: Phyloseq) or Python.

-- The programs use kaiju-multi, kaiju2table and kaiju-addTaxonNames has to be in your PATH: these programs are part of the kaiju installation.
+- The run_kaiju2-phyloseq.py use kaiju-multi, kaiju2table and kaiju-addTaxonNames which is need to be in your PATH: these programs are part of the kaiju.

  *Before to follow to perform run_kaiju2-phyloseq.py.

 - Metaspades installation
 - Run metaspades to get the Scaffolds.fasta for each sample.
 - mkdir All-assemblies